InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/innersource-portal.md

 When launching the portal, a communications campaign promoting the addition of InnerSource data files or meta-data to code repositories should be considered, to bolster the number of projects displayed within the portal.

-A [reference implementation](https://github.com/SAP/project-portal-for-innersource) for this pattern is available on GitHub and open for contributions.
+A [reference implementation](https://github.com/SAP/project-portal-for-innersource) of an InnerSource portal is available on GitHub and open for contributions.
 It lists all InnerSource projects of an organization in an interactive and easy to use way.
 Projects can self-register using a dedicated GitHub topic and provide additional metadata.

 ![Example of an InnerSource Portal](https://raw.githubusercontent.com/SAP/project-portal-for-innersource/main/docs/overview.png "Example of an InnerSource Portal")